 It has a durable cast aluminum body with a pressure valve for higher caffeine extraction and flavor.
 Depending on the bean variety and grind selection you choose, this espresso maker can create foam emulsion or crema.
 It has a heat-resistant handle and lid knob for safe pouring.
 It can be used on gas or ceramic stove tops.

 How to use the Stovetop Espresso Maker

-Unscrew the top half on the espresso maker, and remove the coffee filter funnel.
+Unscrew the top half on the (affiliate link) espresso maker, and remove the coffee filter funnel.